 You never know when you might have the chance to save a life.

-For Kathy Harper, a nurse at Sharp Mesa Vista Hospital, that opportunity came during an otherwise normal day at the gym.
-During a vigorous run on the treadmill, music pumping through her headphones, Harper said suddenly something did not seem right.
+For Kathy Smith, a nurse at Sharp Mesa Vista Hospital, that opportunity came during an otherwise normal day at the gym.
+During a vigorous run on the treadmill, music pumping through her headphones, Smith said suddenly something did not seem right.

 She watched her trainer grab the automated external defibrillator (AED) off the wall and sprint toward the back of the gym.